zdychacek/lang_parser/README.md

 JavaScript like language parser
 =====================
 Builds AST tree from JavaScript code in same format like esprima produces.
 Transpiles that code back to JavaScript.
+Supports some ES6 features.

 Features
 -----------------------
 - all variables should be declared with ```var``` or ```let``` keyword
 - supports block (```let```) declarations
 - supports function parameters default values
+- supports shorthand for methods definition in object expressions
 - array expressions cannot contain trailing comma, detto object expressions
 - object expressions cannot contain duplicate property names
 - duplicate label names are not supported